-In last week’s conversation, we ended as Rich was telling us what supplies we need for keeping things cleaned up, such as regular and antibacterial soaps, along with bleach or calcium hypochlorite.
+In the first part of our conversation, we ended as Rich was telling us what supplies we need for keeping things cleaned up, such as regular and antibacterial soaps, along with bleach or calcium hypochlorite.
 But there are other supplies we’ll need to maintain good hygiene and good health, too.
 They include…

 - Dehydrated sponges (to replace bathroom tissue)